 “Until we address the reality of the poor, they will remain locked in the same hermetic and unbroken cycle of rage and sometimes they will kill each other.”

-If we theorize on the level of community, there has been a near precient aspect of the research conducted in this topic
+If we theorize on the level of community, there have been near prescient aspects of research conducted on this topic

-Solutions proposed to this situation over time were to innoculate Bystanders to make them aware of the effect (Mannig, Levine & Collins 2007 :560), knowing ones neighbours, to reduce faulty inferences and facilitating social control in the community also indicated issues of bystanders with violence within families
+Solutions proposed to this situation over time were to inoculate bystanders to make them aware of the effect (Mannig, Levine & Collins 2007 :560), knowing ones neighbours, to reduce faulty inferences and facilitating social control in the community also indicated issues of bystanders with violence within families

 Cialdini, R.B.
 (1998).
 Cause of death:Uncertainty.
 In M.H.
 Davis (Ed), Annual Editions-Social Psychology 98/99 (pp 197- 201).
 Guilford Dushkin/ McGraw-Hill.
 Pages 197 to 201.